dustinpfister/blog_posts/_posts/js-promise-resolve-reject.md

 ## 1 - First a Basic Promise example that will resolve or reject

 So if you are new to using promises or just want to review how they are use in this section I will be going over a basic example that uses the promise constructor.
+The basic idea of a promise is that it will return an object that represents a task that will resolve of reject over a period of time.
+So it is an alternative to using callbacks, and the use of promises often results in a promise chain rather than the so called call back hell that happens when callbacks are used in a nested way rather than promises

 ```js
 let defaultTest = () => {